 - You were found not guilty at trial

 - The crime was a class C offense that was dismissed after you successfully completed successful deferred adjudication community supervision

 - You were convicted of a crime that was acquitted by the trial court of the Criminal Court of Appeals

 - You were convicted of a crime that was pardoned by the Governor of Texas or the President of the United States

 Get Help Filing for Expunction from Our Team in San Antonio, TX

 The best way to seek an expunction is with the help of a qualified attorney.
-At LaHood Norton Law Group, our San Antonio expunction attorneys deliver client-focused and results-driven representation, fighting tirelessly to help our clients achieve their goals.
+At LaHood Norton Law Group, our San Antonio expunction lawyers deliver client-focused and results-driven representation, fighting tirelessly to help our clients achieve their goals.
 A brighter and more promising future can be yours with an expunction – and our team is here to help.